Kurento/kurento/source/tutorials/java/tutorial-3-one2many.rst

       }
    }

-Finally, the ``stop`` finish the communication.
+Finally, the ``stop`` message finishes the communication.
 If this message is sent by the *Master*, a ``stopCommunication`` message is sent to each connected *Viewer*:

 .. sourcecode:: java